tjsturos/qtools-bootstrap/README.md

 If you encounter any issues:

-1. Make sure you're running the scripts with sudo privileges.
+1. Make sure you have sudo privileges on your system.
 2. Check the service status using the management menu.
 3. View the logs for any error messages.